magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

                                     remove takes precedence.
 The syntax and
                                     available categories are the same as for --sponsorblock-mark except that "default"
-                                    refers to "all,-filler" and poi_highlight,
+                                    refers to "all,-filler" and poi_highlight is
-                                    chapter are not available
+                                    not available
     --sponsorblock-chapter-title TEMPLATE
                                     An output template for the title of the SponsorBlock chapters created by